wevm/wagmi/docs/react/getting-started.md

 ```
 :::

-Once the command runs, you'll see the following prompts.
+Once the command runs, you'll see some prompts to complete.

 ```
 What is your project named? my-app
 What framework would you like to use?
-Next.js / Vite (React)
+Next.js / Vite (React) ...
 ```

 After the prompts, `create-wagmi` will create a directory with your project name and install the required dependencies.
 Check out the `README.md` for further instructions.